-As far a the gear goes, it marries a Fishman under-saddle pickup with Rockfield SWC humbuckers with push-pull tap coils.
-The 3-way switching gives it a user-friendly functionality, letting you choose between an acoustic edge, a warm fuzzy blend, or just downright hot and heavy.
+As far as the electronics went, it married a Fishman under-saddle pickup with a pair of Rockfield SWC coil-tapping humbuckers.
+The 3-way switching made it super user-friendly and let us choose between an acoustic edge, a warm, fuzzy blend, or just pure overdrive.

-Our Verdict: The Michael Kelly Hybrid Special is another stunning hybrid model that just screams high-quality at you, from its wood choices and chambered body, to its block inlay mother of pearl.
-Serving a buffet of delicious tones with its 3-way switching and combination of under-saddle piezo and humbucker pickups, it has plenty to offer any multi-genre guitarist.
+Our Verdict: The Michael Kelly Hybrid Special is another stunning hybrid model that just screams high-quality.
+From its exotic-looking wood choices and chambered body to its mother of pearl inlay, this was a guitar that looked far more expensive than its actual price tag.
+It served up a range of great tones with its 3-way switching and combination of under-saddle piezo and humbucker pickups.
+As a result, it had plenty to offer any multi-genre guitarist.

 Incredible tones and a familiar feel.